[I'm still working on this page. Please leave comments, corrections, and suggestions in comment field below...]

 A move that connects the two halves of one braid—traditionally done in team braiding.
 Typical example: After each of the individual braiders has finished the moves of one braiding cycle, the two (or more) partners then exchange their closest loops to connect the individual braids into one larger braid.

 Noémi Speiser also uses the term “loop exchange” for one particular type of loop transfer: in which a loop on a finger of one hand is exchanged with a loop on a finger of the other hand, one of the two loops passing through the other in this process.
-The Spiral braids (lace bend round) are made with this type of loop transfer, as are several other known loop braids.
+The Spiral braids (video links at the bottom of my Tutorials page) are made with this type of loop transfer, as are several other known loop braids.

 One repeat of the braiding movements, after which the same exact movements are repeated.

 Like a pigtail braid, square braids have two loop transfers in each cycle of braiding.
 Double braids and Spanish braids have 4 loop transfers in each cycle.

 The 8-loop spiral braid—or ‘lace bend round,’ also has 4 loop transfers in each braiding cycle, before the same sequence of moves repeat.
 (These transfers are very different from square or spanish braid loop transfers—they might also be called “loop exchange moves”.)

 ‘Braiding cycle’ only refers one repetition of the hand movements, not to a repeat of the pattern on the braid, or to all the loops returning to their original finger-positions.